dreamhostage/Messenger/README.md

   This project contains simple messenger with GUI on QT which engine was written on boost/asio.
-Also there is GUI server, hooking dynamic library file (written by mhook library) and Windows service.
+Also there are GUI server, hooking dynamic library file (written by mhook library) and Windows service.
-Here is the principles how does all this work:
+Here are the principles of how it all works:

 - Messenger connects users between themselves;
 - Dll attaches into the messenger;